 Are print books eligible for this contest?

-Only books classified as print on demand available.
+Only books classified as Print on Demand are eligible.
 If your book is available in mass print, check into our National Readers Choice Awards (NRCA entries must contain elements of romance).

 What category should I enter?